hajkmap/Hajk/README.md

 ### User documentation
 There is an ongoing effort to bring the [user documentation](https://github.com/hajkmap/Hajk/wiki) up to date with the new functionality of Hajk 3.
 User documentation can be found in [Hajk's Wiki](https://github.com/hajkmap/Hajk/wiki).
 Creating user documentation is a very important way of contributing to the project and suits well for organizations that wish to contribute but lack coding capabilities.

+### Design guidelines
+Hajk is built using **Material Design** components from the [Material UI](https://material-ui.com/) project.
+Make sure to familiarize yourself with all the available components.
+It is crucial for the user experience that the design principles are followed throughout the system.

 ### Git workflow
 Hajk strictly enforces the use of **Git Feature Branch Workflow** as described in [this document](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).